Colorado River Compact: Over-use, climate change, and other issues

+Overuse from Lake Mead is not the only issue.
+There has been a megadrought in the Southwestern US ongoing from 2000.
+In one of the earliest assessments of the impacts of climate change on water resources, a study from the U.S. Environmental Protection Agency in 1993 concluded "the hydrology and water-supply system of the Colorado River Basin are extremely sensitive to climatic changes that could occur over the next several decades.
+Not only are significant changes in runoff possible, but the ability of the existing water supply system to mitigate the worse effects is limited."
+More recent studies support this conclusion and indicate climate change will likely decrease the river's flow (from its mid-20th century average) by 20 percent by 2050.
+A more recent study estimated that rising temperatures reduced the river's flow by around 10% between 2000 and 2021.

-Development was the prime concern of the Colorado River Compact, when signed in 1922.
-Using and reusing the river water as well as frequent damming results in an unfavorable environment for native fish species.
-Dams block fish passage, reduce natural silt deposition along flood plains and in deltas, and change water temperatures – all negatively impacting the natural ecosystem.
+When the Colorado River Compact was signed in 1922, no allocation of water was reserved for environmental functions.
+Using and reusing the river water, as well as frequent damming, results in an unfavorable environment for native fish species.
+Dams block fish passage, reduce flood peaks alter natural sediment transported to flood plains and deltas, and change water temperatures – all negatively impacting the natural ecosystem.

-The high water usage has also caused the Colorado River Delta, located in Mexico, to significantly deteriorate.
-Once a lush and green area from the high amounts of silt deposit, the plentiful ecosystem has now all but disappeared.
-The Colorado River had been over allocated since the beginning of its time, as during the signing of the Colorado River Compact, the flows were vastly overestimated and much more generous than they should have been.
-It was originally estimated to have 17 million acre-feet a year, but even prior to the drought flows have often been less than a third of that.
+Dams and diversions have also caused the Colorado River Delta, located in Mexico, to deteriorate significantly.
+Once a lush and green area, a vast ecosystem has nearly disappeared.
+It was originally estimated to have 17 million acre-feet a year, but prior to the drought, flows have often been less than a third of that.
+A coalition of U.S.-based organizations is working with the Mexican government to restore some flows to the delta.